isomerpages/mccy-iccs/_past-events/ICCS 2019/Closing Remarks by Deputy Prime Minister Heng Swee Keat.md

 </div>

-**<font size="+2">Closing Remarks by Mr Heng Swee Keat, Deputy Prime Minister and Minister for Finance of the Republic of Singapore, at the International Conference on Cohesive Societies 2019</font>**
+**<font size="+2">Closing Remarks by Mr Heng Swee Keat, Deputy Prime Minister and Minister for Finance, Republic of Singapore, at the International Conference on Cohesive Societies 2019</font>**
 <font size="-1">21 June 2019</font>

 Minister Grace Fu